Azure/azure-sdk-for-js/documentation/writing_tests.md

 - [`karma-json-preprocessor`](https://www.npmjs.com/package/karma-json-preprocessor):
   It's a Karma preprocessor for converting JSON files into JS variables.
 - [`karma-json-to-file-reporter`](https://www.npmjs.com/package/karma-json-to-file-reporter):
   It's a Karma reporter that save JSON messages from log to file.
 We use this to create real local files while executing tests in the browser.
-It's specifically used by [The Recorder](#the-recorder).
+It's specifically used by [the recorder](#the-recorder).
 - [`karma-junit-reporter`](https://www.npmjs.com/package/karma-junit-reporter):
   It's a Karma reporter for the [JUnit XML format](https://llg.cubic.org/docs/junit/).
 - [`karma-mocha`](https://www.npmjs.com/package/karma-mocha):